 In this contribution, modification on the signaling of the regular merge flag under both merge and skip modes is proposed.
 It is observed that regular merge/skip is the most frequently used mode but is signaled with the longest codeword in the current VVC.
 In this proposal, we propose to modify the flag signaling for merge and skip modes.
 In the proposed scheme, the codeword length for regular merge mode becomes the shortest one and the results reportedly show 0.00% and -0.20% BD-rate improvements under RA and LDB, respectively.

+It is claimed that the codeword representing regular merge are too long.
+So it is proposed to change the binarization method and put regular merge first in the codeword.
+The proponent claimed that major benefits is higher parsing efficiency.

+No coding gain in RA test.

+Discussion:

+Add one new context.

+Remove the triangular mode flag since the binarization is changed.
+So three contexts are removed.

+Recommendation: Revisit

-JVET-M0264 Non-CE4: Harmonization between HMVP and GBi [J. Li, S. Wang, W. Gao (Peking University), L. Zhang, K. Zhang, H. Liu, J. Xu (Bytedance), X. Xiu, D. Luo, Y. He (InterDigital)]
+JVET-M0264 Non-CE4: Harmonization between HMVP and GBi [J. Li, S. Wang, W. Gao (Peking University), L. Zhang, K. Zhang, H. Liu, J. Xu (Bytedance), X. Xiu, D. Luo, Y. He (InterDigital)] (Chaired by X. Li)